Overview

 Work Order Schedule

 The main schedule grid is created using React Scheduler component.
 It displays the employees as rows (they can be organized in teams) and time slots as columns.
-The Scheduler grid uses 30-minute cells but it can be adjusted as needed (cellDuration property).
+The Scheduler grid uses 30-minute cells but it can be adjusted as needed (see the cellDuration property).

 Scheduler JSX